 - Attachment in Naxal-affected/ insurgency district

 For the Navy attachment, the trainee’s group will be taken to a tribal village or Naxal-hit areas.
-This will enable to understand the insurgency problems in connection with governance.
+This will enable them to understand the insurgency problems in connection with governance.

 - Public Sector attachment